daytonhaney/dhalsim-doc/README.md

 #### Remove commands:

-    Remove the require with module path and the filetype from /plugin
+    remove the filetype from /plugin

+### why

+    want to learn more about neovim, lua, and plugin develeopment